Tehsil: Nomenclature

-In India, the term tehsil is commonly used in all northern states.
+In India, the term tehsil is commonly used in eastern states like Odisha; commonly spoken as (ତହସିଲ / Tahasil) & all northern states.
 In Maharashtra, Gujarat, Goa, Karnataka, Kerala and Tamil Nadu, taluka or taluk is more common.
-In Eastern India, instead of tehsils, the term Subdivision is used in Bihar, Assam, Jharkhand and West Bengal, as well as large parts of Northeast India (Manipur, Meghalaya, Mizoram, Sikkim and Tripura).
+In Eastern India, instead of tehsils, the term Subdivision is used in Odisha, Bihar, Assam, Jharkhand and West Bengal, as well as large parts of Northeast India (Manipur, Meghalaya, Mizoram, Sikkim and Tripura).
 In Arunachal Pradesh and Nagaland, they are called circle.

 Tehsil/tahsil and taluk/taluka and the variants are used as English words without further translation.
 Since these terms are unfamiliar to English speakers outside the subcontinent, the word county has sometimes been provided as a gloss, on the basis that a tehsil, like a county, is an administrative unit hierarchically above the local city, town, or village, but subordinate to a larger state or province.
 India and Pakistan have an intermediate level of hierarchy (or more than one, at least in parts of India): the district, also sometimes translated as county.
 In neither case is the analogy very exact.